howerj/liblisp/jmc.md

         (b c)

-6. **(cons x y)** expects the value of **y** to be a list, and returns a list containing the value of x followed by the elements of the value of y.
+6. **(cons x y)** expects the value of **y** to be a list, and returns a list containing the value of *x* followed by the elements of the value of *y*.

         > (cons 'a '(b c))
         (a b c)